pamosima/dnac_issue_report/README.md

-# Cisco DNA Center Issue Report
+# Cisco DNA Center Issue Report via Webex or SMS

 This is a Python application that utilizes the Cisco DNA Center API to report issues related to network devices managed by Cisco DNA Center.
 The application can be configured to run on a regular basis using crontab and can send notifications via Webex or SMS using eCall REST API.